ZUGFeRD/mustangproject/doc/development_documentation.md

 To check if the necessary tools are there, the build is in a stable state and works on your platform, e.g. download and extract https://github.com/ZUGFeRD/mustangproject/archive/master.zip and run ./mvnw clean package

 Mvnw is a maven wrapper which will download maven.Maven is the dependency management tool which will download all libraries, their dependencies, and build the whole thing.
-Mvnw is a maven wrapper which will download maven.Maven is the dependency management tool which will download all libraries, their dependencies, and build the whole thing.

 You will need a Java JDK, e.g. https://www.azul.com/downloads/zulu-community/?architecture=x86-64-bit&package=jdk